skylime/vagrant-zone/README.md

 # vagrant-zones
 Vagrant Plugin which can be used to managed Bhyve, LX and native zones on illumos (OmniOSce)

+This project is still in the early stages, any feedback is much appreciated

 [![Gem Version](https://badge.fury.io/rb/vagrant-zones.svg)](https://badge.fury.io/rb/vagrant-zones)

 - [Status](#status)